ImageMagick/ImageMagick/PerlMagick/README.txt

     some of the tests will fail if you do not have the proper delegates installed for formats like JPEG, TIFF, etc.

+    Use the 'prove' utilize to execute a test from the build folder:

+        prove --blib blib -I `pwd` -bv ./t/read.t

     To see a number of PerlMagick demonstration scripts, type

         cd demo